 However, it shouldn’t be your only study tool for MCAT prep.
 The lessons can be helpful, but they’re not nearly as in-depth as you’ll probably need them to be.
 The lack of features can also hinder your progress rather than push you forward.

 Students typically benefit more from structured prep courses that offer hands-on learning and personalized experiences.
-Your study sessions should cater to your specific needs and change as you progress through the program.
+When studying for the MCAT you should cater to your specific needs and change as you progress through the program.
 Unfortunately, Khan Academy has no way to gauge your progress, adjust to your strengths and weaknesses, or create custom lessons.

 We hope you found this review helpful.
 If you have any questions, feel free to ask us!